szjani/predaddy/src/predaddy/messagehandling/README.md

 ### Handler prioritization

 In predaddy 2.1 it is possible to define the sequence how handlers are being executed.
-The smaller the priority the handler is being called earlier.
+The higher the priority the handler is being called earlier.
 The default priority is 1.

 For closures you can pass the priority to the `registerClosure` method as the second argument.